vuejs/vue/.github/CONTRIBUTING.md

   - **`core`**: contains universal, platform-agnostic runtime code.

     The Vue 2.0 core is platform-agnostic.
-That is, code inside `core` is able to be run in any JavaScript environment, be it the browser, Node.js, or an embedded JavaScript runtime in native applications.
+That is, the code inside `core` is able to be run in any JavaScript environment, be it the browser, Node.js, or an embedded JavaScript runtime in native applications.

     - **`observer`**: contains code related to the reactivity system.